-This is taking the long view, seeing the ultimate aim.
-Without this, problems are potentially endless.
+This is taking the long view, and seeing the ultimate aim.
+Without this, the problems we living beings experience are potentially endless.

-With an understanding of the Four Noble Truths, and the possibility of complete liberation from samsara, then our love and compassion naturally become bodhicitta, which is the dedication to helping others through our realization of the path.
+With an understanding of the Four Noble Truths, and the possibility of complete liberation from samsara, then our love and compassion naturally arises as bodhicitta, the mind of enlightenment.
+This is the dedication to helping both ourselves and all others through our realization of the path.